-External Control Gva ten χl ASCIT
+External Control Gva ten xl ASCII Gvg ten XL SMPTE

 This menu item is used to select the protocol used for control by routing switcher control devices.
-Currently the only protocol supported is Grass Valley Ten XL protocol.
 The External Control, Baud Rate, Serial Format, and Serial Address settings must be set to match the desired control protocol.
-The 9512 series routers can also serve as controllers by setting the Serial Control menu item to master.
+The Serial Standard settings must be set to the correct serial communications standard in use by the controller.
+The 9504 series routers can also serve as controllers by setting the Serial Control menu item to master.